Akeam07/Akeam07/README.md

 - 👋 Hi, I’m @Akeam07
 - 👀 I’m interested in ...
-Video Games, Game Design, Sports, Writing and Anime
+Video Games, Game Design, Sports, Writing, and Anime
 - 🌱 I’m currently learning ...
 More on Codiing in C#
 - 💞️ I’m looking to collaborate on ...
-Game Projects, I'm a Game Design student
+Game Projects
 - 📫 How to reach me ... davidson.akeam@gmail.com

 <!---